abtin/notes/2021/Oct.md

 - The only path of learning that seems to still be open to me is learning by doing!
 And perhaps blog or tiktok about it, as a reminder to my future self.
 - It's amazing what a huge gap there is in my mind between what I call Senior Software Engineer and many people on social media who carry the title.

+### Oct 12, 2021

+#### Thoughts

+- Today I heard an interesting "fact" that as humans we live for around 4000 weeks.
+This is not too long.
+Why work should take most of our lives?